nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 1. **Behavioral adaptations to early adversity: A 7-year longitudinal study.** I am exploring how cognitive deprivation and threat predict psychopathology and educational outcomes through emotional reactivity and cognitive control.
 I am also looking at whether socioeconomic disadvantage predicts experiences of deprivation and threat, and whether attachment security can moderate the effects of threat on emotional reactivity.
 For this project, I am using data from the Durham Child Health and Development Study (DCHD), a longitudinal project following children from 3-months to their school years in North Carolina. **Collaborators/Mentors:** Cathi Propper, Margaret Sheridan.

+2. **Neural recruitment during parental stimuli.** I am using a novel fMRI emotion regulation task to explore how children's brains react to parental vs. non-parental stimuli. **Collaborators/Mentors**: Margaret Sheridan, Meredith Grunh, Kathryn Garrisi, Katie McLaughlin.

-2. **Exploring unpredictability as a dimension of early adversity.** I am using data-driven approaches, factor and network analyses, to explore how various measures and observations of fluctuations in children's environments cluster and relate with each other.
+4. **Exploring unpredictability as a dimension of early adversity.** I am using data-driven approaches, factor and network analyses, to explore how various measures and observations of fluctuations in children's environments cluster and relate with each other.
 For this project, I am working with data from the Wellness Health and Life Experiences Study (WHALE, PI: Margaret Sheridan). **Collaborators/Mentors:** Margaret Sheridan, Lucy Lurie.

 3. **Do deprivation and threat differentially predict amygdala-vmPFC connectivity?
 A meta-analytic review.** I am currently reviewing the existing literature on early adversity and amygdala-vmPFC resting and task-based neural activity, in order to explore whether threat and deprivation differentially predict it.  **Collaborators/Mentors:** Margaret Sheridan, Meredith Gruhn, Esmeralda Navarro, Amy Carolus, Kristen Lindquist.